 Men of Israel, help!
 This is the man who teaches all men everywhere against the people, the law, and this place; he even brought Greeks into the temple to thus profane this holy place."

 Clearly, Paul was not bringing Greeks into the Temple building, and especially not into the Holy (Place), was he?
-No, but he was merely bringing them into the Temple grounds, or the Temple site, or, as the quote itself says, into the "holy place."
-And I say all this to show that the "holy place" used by Jesus in Matthew 24:15, which was not capitalized by Matthew, is not the Holy (Place), but just the "holy site" referring to the Temple grounds in general, which may or may not include the Temple building.
+No, but he was merely bringing them into the Temple grounds.
+And I say all this to show that the "holy place" used by Jesus in Matthew 24:15 is referring to the Temple grounds in general...which may or may not include the Temple building in the end times.

 This Wailing Wall (also "Western Wall") was one of four, not of the Temple building itself, but of the very outer walls which surrounded the entire Temple site--outer courts and all.
 Therefore, it may be hasty to translate kanaph as an edge/wing of the Temple altar, as does the NIV, or as an edge/wing of the Temple building.
 But as kanaph is defined as "an edge" or "extremity" in Strong's concordance, the Wailing-Wall sanctuary on the extreme western edge/wing of the Temple site befits the word very well, and certainly much better than the Holy (Place) in the central area of the same site.
 Of course, the Holy Place no longer exists, while a piece of the Western Wall yet stands.

 Daniel does not, as all others prophets do not, tell us that the Temple building will be trampled by the anti-Christ's invaders.
 Consider Daniel 8:11, where, instead of the Temple building being stipulated as the brunt of the anti-Christ's actions, "the place of His sanctuary was cast down."
 Why does the prophecy use "the place of His sanctuary" instead of "the temple"?
 It brings to mind Jesus' use of "holy place," does it not?
-And why didn't Jesus just say "temple" if it was the building he was referring to?
+And why didn't Jesus / Matthew just use the Greek word for a temple building if that's what he was referring to?

 Verse 26 of Daniel 9 tells of the destruction of the Temple by the Romans in 70 AD, and it is just in verse 27 that we read about the Abominations being set up on the "extremity."
 Notice how there is nothing said about the reconstruction of the building between its verse-26 destruction and the verse-27 Abominations.
 Therefore, it becomes obvious why "an edge" is used since only one edge of the site was left standing by the Romans.